thisisamardeep/portfolio/_posts/2025-06-02-spsc_queue.md

 This is a wait free queue  so it means if we are not able to push or pop we return immediately.

 Please see the complete implementation of spsc using locks [here](https://github.com/thisisamardeep/async_toolkit/blob/master/include/mutexes/spin-mutex.h)

+Now we will come up with the atomic queue.When we use atomics we need to understand that the penalty is greatest for the default order.
+Memory order and Cache line alignment is the core reason when our atomic queue is fast along with custom index pointers.